What Is Social Work? Helpful In-Depth Guide

 Job Growth

-“The Bureau of Labor Statistics projects a 7% growth in social worker jobs from 2022 to 2032, much faster than the average for all occupations.”
+In fact, the Bureau of Labor Statistics (BLS) projects a 7% growth in social worker jobs from 2023 to 2023, which is much faster than the average for all occupations.
 This translates to an estimated 1,140 new jobs created annually in social work during that period.

-“The National Association of Social Workers (NASW) reports that social work is consistently ranked among the top 100 best jobs by U.S. News & World Report.”
-This ranking highlights the profession’s potential for job security and career satisfaction.
+Additionally, the National Associate of Social workers (NASW) reports that social work is “consistently ranked among the top 100 best jobs by U.S. News & World Report.”
+This ranking highlights the profession’s potential job for security and career satisfaction.

 Salary